Medication for ADHD: what do you need to know?

 - Strattera®: contains atomoxetine, which is a potent selective inhibitor of norepinephrine reuptake in the brain.

-- Intuniv®(not available in Portugal) and Catapresan®:contain guanfacine and clonidine, respectively.
+- Intuniv®(not available in Portugal) and Catapresan®:Contain guanfacine and clonidine, respectively.
 They act by reducing the excessive release of neurotransmitters and regulating neural activity.

 👍 Main advantages of non-stimulant drugs: